comp426-2022-fall/a99-team-08/docs/api_documentation.md

 ## Endpoints for World Cup

 Welcome!
-Here, you will see that the endpoints in our application.
+Here, you will see the endpoints in our application.

 ### app.get('/app/', async (req, res)
 If the user is already logged in, the response will render a 'home' page with the relevant user's information, such as their email, username, favorite team,